joze144/sonic-rush/README.md

 ### Key Pain Points

-- **Elite KOL Monetization Ceiling** - Top-tier Key Opinion Leaders hit revenue plateaus despite massive influence, unable to scale earnings beyond individual content creation limits.
+- **Elite KOL Monetization Ceiling**: Top-tier Key Opinion Leaders hit revenue plateaus despite massive influence, unable to scale earnings beyond individual content creation limits.

-- **Amplifier Creator Exclusion** - Mid-tier creators with engaged audiences lack access to high-value campaigns and elite collaboration opportunities.
+- **Amplifier Creator Exclusion**: Mid-tier creators with engaged audiences lack access to high-value campaigns and elite collaboration opportunities.

-- **Quality vs. Effort Misalignment** - Current reward systems fail to incentivize high-quality content, leading to low-effort posts that dilute ecosystem value.
+- **Quality vs. Effort Misalignment**: Current reward systems fail to incentivize high-quality content, leading to low-effort posts that dilute ecosystem value.

-- **Fragmented Influence Distribution** - Individual creators operate in silos, preventing coordinated attention campaigns that could generate exponential viral impact.
+- **Fragmented Influence Distribution**: Individual creators operate in silos, preventing coordinated attention campaigns that could generate exponential viral impact.

-- **Passive Attention Measurement** - Existing platforms only track attention metrics rather than actively engineering and amplifying attention at scale.
+- **Passive Attention Measurement**: Existing platforms only track attention metrics rather than actively engineering and amplifying attention at scale.

-- **The Central Challenge** - How can we transform the crypto attention economy from fragmented individual performers into a coordinated system of tokenized attention assets that reward quality, enable scalable monetization, and engineer viral momentum rather than just measuring it?
+- **The Central Challenge**: How can we transform the crypto attention economy from fragmented individual performers into a coordinated system of tokenized attention assets that reward quality, enable scalable monetization, and engineer viral momentum rather than just measuring it?

 This requires a paradigm shift from observing attention to weaponizing it through coordinated squad-based campaigns where elite KOLs become strategic generals deploying amplifier creator armies for maximum impact.